 Anomalous Events In July 2009

 11 hour Nict Earth's Magnetosphere Pressure Simulation of major activity - 9/10th July 2009

-Though Solar Winds never reached storm levels, there was quite a unique event that apparently, has not seen since the last maximum of Solar Cycle 24.
-It must be noted that this was about the same time that crop circles were interpreted as a message that there would be 5 CMEs that would arrive on the 6/7th July 2009.
-There were some very small CMEs around the 3rd July but nothing major but this evidence of major activity implies that there was energy arriving from interstellar space.
-Yet, the computer simulation shows that we actually lost our normal shielding and for 5 days starting on the 7th July, the magnetopause, the boundary between Earth and outer space went to "dangerous" levels.
+Even though the solar wind never reached storm levels, there was quite a unique event that apparently, has not been seen since the last maximum of Solar Cycle 24.
+It must be noted that this was about the same time that crop circles were being interpreted as a message that there would be 5 CMEs that would arrive on the 6/7th July 2009.
+Well, there were some very small CMEs around the 3rd July, but nothing major.
+However, this is evidence of major activity and implies energy was arriving from interstellar space.
+Computer simulations shows that we actually lost our normal shielding and for 5 days starting on the 7th July, the magnetopause, the boundary between Earth and outer space went to “dangerous” levels.
 Stop the video at [0:50] and look at the Magnetopause boundary position that had been pushed within geosynchronous orbit.
 This is some real evidence that something strange happened.
 The video below explains the start of this event.

 The Earth's Magnetosphere: Anomalous Behavior 7th July 2009

 Stop the video at [0:29] and look at the magnetopause position that had been pushed within geosynchronous orbit.
 We basically lost our normal buffer between Earth and space for about 5 days which provided the opportunity for the delivery of a higher quanity of evolutionary energies.
 All rather interesting!

 Real-time Magnetosphere Simulation

 These YouTube videos have been composed from computer simulation produced by Japanese scientists, using real-time solar wind and interplanetary magnetic field data observed routinely by the ACE satellite.